 Hillary Rodham Clinton served as Secretary of State of the United States.
 The Secretary of State is the head of the Department of State and represents President Barack Obama to countries around the world.
 The secretary is a member of the President's “inner cabinet” of advisers and, by law, is a member of the National Security Council.
 Secretary Clinton joined the State Department after nearly 40 years in public service as an advocate, attorney, First Lady, and Senator.
 In 2000, Hillary Clinton made history as the first First Lady elected to the United States Senate.
 In 2006, Senator Clinton was again elected to the U.S. Senate, and in 2007 she ran for President of the United States.

-The first female Speaker of the U.S. House of Representatives is Nancy Pelosi.
-Ms. Pelosi represents California's Eighth District in the House of Representatives, which includes most of the City of San Francisco.
+Nancy Pelosi was the first female Speaker of the U.S. House of Representatives.
+Ms. Pelosi represents California's 12th District in the House of Representatives, which includes most of the City of San Francisco.
 One of Ms. Pelosi's first accomplishments as a Congresswoman was the Housing Opportunities for People with AIDS program.
 She has also supported development of an HIV vaccine, expanded access to Medicaid (a healthcare program for people with low incomes and resources) for people living with HIV, and increased funding for the Ryan White HIV/AIDS Program, the Minority HIV/AIDS Initiative and other programs important to people living with or at risk for HIV/AIDS.

 Joanne Kathleen (J.K.)
 Rowling was born in 1965 in England.
 A single mother living in Edinburgh, Scotland, Ms. Rowling became an internationally famous author in 1999 when her first three books about Harry Potter took over the top three slots of The New York Times best-seller list.
 In July 2000, the fourth book in the series, Harry Potter and the Goblet of Fire, became the fastest-selling book in history.